 My client also stepped up.
 Taking back control of the company not only relieved her stress but gave her hope that she could turn the business around.

-The views, opinions and positions expressed by columnists and contributors are the author’s alone.
-They do not inherently or expressly reflect the views, opinions and/or positions of our publication.
+The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication.